twhetzel/devops-udacity/P0_Improvement_Plan/P0_Trish_Whetzel.md

 * Bugs and Feature requests are reviewed weekly and new items are prioritized whether they need to be in this months release or a future release (manual)
 * Code gets written based on priorities, although sometimes a developer works on their own project that is not in the tracker (manual)
 * Code is checked into the repository and the tracker item status is updated to Ready for QA (manual)
-* Code updates are reviewed weekly and the tracker item status is either updated to Ready for Release or In Progress and turned back to the developer for more work (manual)
+* Code updates are reviewed weekly and the tracker item status is either updated to Ready for Release or In Progress and turned back to the developer for more work (manual).
+Some data quality checks are verfied programmaticaly (automated).
 * A few days prior to release, a code freeze occurs and only fixes for current items scheduled for the release are worked on (manual)
 * New releases are pushed on Tuesday (manual)
 * If there are enough features to announce to customers, the announcement is sent out on Thursday after allowing the new release to run in production for a few days to catch any major issues (manual)